ldijkman/ART-ESP32-Touch-TFT-Thermostat/README.md

-## It is Calendar Time, Free Printaable Calender in many Languages
+## It is Calendar Time, Free Printable Calender in many Languages
 ## Print a Calendar for your Parents, GrandParents
 ## http://www.sticker.tk